Earley: Economy

 Earley is home to the Thames Valley Park which is alongside the Thames to the east of the A329(M) motorway.
 The park houses offices of many major companies including the UK headquarters of BG Group, Microsoft, ING Direct and SGI together with offices of Oracle Corporation, Computacenter, David Lloyd Leisure, Cybersource, JP Executive Recruitment, Open Text, Regus, Websense and Worktube CV.
 The neighbouring Suttons Business Park houses more service and high tech companies such as Rentokil Initial, Service Point, HP Invent, MOOG, FPS and Royal Mail.
 One of the main industries located in Earley was Sutton Seeds, whose headquarters were in London Road, at the northern end of what was once the A329(M) motorway spur (now the A3290).
 The building was partly taken over by the civil engineering consultancy Sir Alexander Gibb & Partners in June 1974, when it relocated from London.
 Sutton Seeds finally departed in 1975 to its new base in Torquay.

+Earley was selected by the Central Electricity Board as the site of an innovative power station to provide electricity in support of the war effort which was commissioned in 1942.
+It was also the site of a pioneering main-service gas turbine electricity generator, this was a 56 MW machine driven by four Rolls-Royce Avon jet engines and was commissioned in 1965.
+See Central Electricity Board.